chadloomis/example-code-faculty-directory/readme.md

  ```
  <xsl:value-of select="firstname" />
  ```
   - Update helper.xsl, line 19, with your output extension so the proper links will be generated on the listing page.
-The default in this package shows `.aspx`.
+The default in this package shows `.html`.

 #### Notes